 The outspoken and prominent value investor founded the hedge fund in 1995 and is currently responsible for the business activities of Third Point.
 He is also the managing member and chairman of Third Point, LLC.

 Dan Loeb is known for his explicit public letters regarding the performance and actions of other financial executives.
-His mocking letters are enjoyed by many (including myself) for his entertaining yet thought-provoking approach of addressing and disapproving a certain serious issue.
+His mocking letters are an entertaining yet thought-provoking approach of addressing and disapproving a certain serious issue.

 Over the years, Loeb has been a member of numerous organizations, driving them to success with his financial market expertise and astuteness.
 He began his career right after graduation and started as an associate with the private equity, E.M.
 Warburg Pincus & Co.

 During the brief period of 1991 to 1993, Loeb worked as a senior vice president at Jefferies & Co.
 Moreover, he served as a director of Massey Energy and Ligand Pharmaceuticals.
 Before the sale of Radia Communications to Texas Instruments in July 2003, he was the company director.
 Before the formation of Third Point in 1995, Dan Loeb was a vice president of High Yield Sales at Citigroup.

 Dan Loeb: Third Point LLC

 According to Third Point LLC’s website, the fund employs an event-driven, value-oriented investment style.
 The Firm seeks to identify situations where traders anticipate a catalyst will unlock value.
 The company also has a reinsurance affiliate named, Third Point Reinsurance, a Bermuda-based specialty property and casualty reinsure: